-July 25, 2019
+July 31, 2019

+Dr. Xiaoyan Cao, Ph.D.

-Dr. Jaydev Uponi Science Editor | Immunology and Infection Editorial Department JoVE Dear Dr. Uponi,
+Science Editor | Immunology and Infection Editorial Department JoVE Dear Dr. Cao,

 We are grateful for the opportunity to resubmit our manuscript entitled “Immunofluorescence staining using IBA1 and TMEM119 for microglial density, morphology and peripheral myeloid cell infiltration analysis in mouse brain” by Katherine Picard, Maude Bordeleau, Kaushik Sharma, Kanchan Bisht and Marie-Ève Tremblay and myself as a publication consideration as a methods article in JoVE.